Jamestown, Westfield and Northwestern Railroad: Schedule

-A JW&NW schedule from 1941 shows six daily trips 6am to 9pm, each way, operating three hours apart, to meet NYC passenger trains that stopped at Westfield.
+A JW&NW schedule from 1941 shows six daily trips from 6am to 9pm, each way, operating three hours apart, to meet NYC passenger trains that stopped at Westfield.
 The trip to Jamestown took one hour.
 The JW&NW and the NYC interchanged considerable carload freight as well as passengers.

 Passenger equipment

 The JW&NW operated bright red heavy steel passenger interurban cars (including one with an observation platform) and General Electric and Westinghouse electric freight motors capable of pulling two to three freight cars up to Hogsback summit.
 The NYC would set freight cars on the Westfield interchange tracks to be taken to Jamestown by the JW&NW.
 The JW&NW would bring cars for the NYC to pick up.
 Wood and other materials necessary for furniture manufacturing went to Jamestown.
 Finished furniture moved to Westfield to be picked up by the New York Central.

 Other freight interchange

 At Mayville, the JW&NW crossed a branch of the Pennsylvania Railroad where interchange tracks allowed PRR lumber and coal setouts to route to Jamestown.
 The JW&NW dispatcher and tower were at this junction.
 PRR and JW&NW crossing control and signaling to prevent collisions (called interlocking) was the responsibility of the JW&NW.
 Dispatching orders for the conductors on board the interurban coaches was by written train order, and the interurbans stopped here to pick them up.
 In a 1941 ad, the line offered two-day LCL (Less-than-carload freight) shipping to New York City from Jamestown, and three days to Chicago.